-It was new comic book day!
-What’d everyone get?
+It was new comic book day yesterday!
+What’d you all get?
 What’d you like?
 What’d you dislike?
 Sound off in the comments below.
-While you think about that, here’s some comic news and reviews from around the web in our morning roundup.
+While you think about that, here’s some comic news and reviews from around the web.

 Azarath.
 Metrion.
 Zenthos.
 Part 1 of Season 4 of Titans premieres November 3 on HBO Max.
 The fourth season debuts with two episodes, followed by one episode weekly through December 1.
 An additional six new episodes from season four will be released in 2023.

 Having saved Gotham, the Titans hit the road to head back to San Francisco.
 But after a stop in Metropolis, they find themselves in the crosshairs of a supernatural cult with powers unlike anything they’ve faced before.

 Season four stars Brenton Thwaites, Anna Diop, Teagan Croft, Ryan Potter, Joshua Orpin, Franka Potente, and Joseph Morgan, with Jay Lycurgo and Lisa Ambalavanar recurring.

 The fourth season of the Max Original series Doom Patrol debuts with two episodes Thursday, December 8 on HBO Max, followed by one episode weekly through January 5.
 An additional six new episodes from season four will be released in 2023.